balljul/ArcadeFusionX/plans/gdd.md

 - Like in the old pokemon games

 ## Story & Characters
-- Now real story but some npcs who offer quests which when completed give you extra points.
+- No real story but some npcs who offer quests which when completed give you extra points.
 - Characters could be:
     - Some teachers